juliuszlosinski/HectorX-GameEngine-Cpp_OpenGL_PhysX/README.md

 2. Storing information about location of uniform variable in the appliacation variable. -> _uniformModel = glGetUniformLocation(shader, "model")_
 3. Passing the data do program shader that will be stored in the uniform variable. -> _glUniformMatrix4fv(uniformModel, 1, GL_FALSE, glm::value_ptr(model))_

+To remember:
+Rotation is always applied about the pivot point which is [0, 0, 0] (center of the screen).
+So if we first move the object and then rotate, we will have diffrent result than first rotate and then move.

 a) **Translation:**

 ![window_moving_translation_model_matrices](https://user-images.githubusercontent.com/72278818/129083963-c3e6e636-8b54-4472-bbc7-8a3d4bb4aac3.gif)